Estimation of smooth functionals of covariance operators: jackknife bias reduction and bounds in terms of effective rank: Main results

-In principle, to estimate the value $f(\Sigma)$ of a functional $f$ at unknown covariance $\Sigma$ it should be enough for the functional to be smooth locally in a neighborhood of $\Sigma$ rather than on the whole space $L(E^{\ast}, E).$ We will now state such local versions of the results discussed above.
+In principle, to estimate the value $f(\Sigma)$ of a functional $f$ at unknown covariance $\Sigma$ it should be enough for the functional to be smooth {\it locally} in a neighborhood of $\Sigma$ rather than on the whole space $L(E^{\ast}, E).$ We will now state such local versions of the results discussed above.
+Moreover, we will show that these local bounds are minimax optimal.
 Note that if $f$ is Lipschitz in a neighborhood $U$ of $\Sigma,$ then, by McShane-Whitney extension theorem, it could be extended to the whole space with preservation of its Lipschitz constant (if $f$ is, in addition, bounded in $U$ by a constant, its Lipschitz extension could be chosen to be bounded by the same constant).
 Thus, without loss of generality, we will assume in what follows that $f$ is Lipschitz in $L(E^{\ast}, E)$ (and, if needed, also bounded), but its higher order smoothness holds only locally.

 We will start with a local version of Theorem \ref{main_th_1}.